 We checked into our rooms at Hotel Ambassadeur, which were surprisingly nice for a 3-star hotel.
 After a quick glam-up we headed to the nearest pub, Le Bar Belge, a Belgian bar, for a much needed beverage.

 In the morning, organised activities had been planned to Eurosport, France24 and Paris Photo.
-We opted for France24 at 2:30, so spent our morning walking up a hell of a lot of hills to reach the Sacré-Cœur – a beautiful Roman Catholic Church dedicated to the Sacred Heart of Jesus.
+We opted for France24 at 2:30, so spent our morning walking up a lot of hills to reach the Sacré-Cœur – a beautiful Roman Catholic Church dedicated to the Sacred Heart of Jesus.
 The architecture of the building is stunning, white with statues of Joan of Arc and St King Louis.
 The church sits on the highest point in Paris, so overlooks the city and it’s a truly breath-taking view.

 At the bottom of the hill, we found a cute little crepe shop to chill out and have Nutella crepes with vanilla icecream.
 The French are incredibly hospitable when it comes to independent businesses and serving tourists.